Syngas to gasoline plus: Process efficiency

-Gasification
+Syngas source

-As is the case with other gas to liquids processes, STG+ utilizes syngas produced via other technologies as a feedstock.
-This syngas can be produced through several commercially available technologies and from a wide variety of feedstocks, including natural gas, biomass and municipal solid waste.
+As is the case with other gas to liquids processes, STG+ utilizes syngas produced via other technologies from a variety of feedstocks, including natural gas, biomass and municipal solid waste.

 Natural gas and other methane-rich gases, including those produced from municipal waste, are converted into syngas through methane reforming technologies such as steam methane reforming and auto-thermal reforming.

 Biomass gasification technologies are less established, though several systems being developed utilize fixed bed or fluidized bed reactors.

 Comparison to other GTL technologies

 Other technologies for syngas to liquid fuels synthesis include the Fischer–Tropsch process and the methanol to gasoline processes.

 Research conducted at Princeton University indicates that methanol to gasoline processes are consistently more cost-effective, both in capital cost and overall cost, than the Fischer–Tropsch process at small, medium and large scales.
-Preliminary studies suggest that the STG+ process is more energetically efficient and the highest yielding methanol to gasoline process.
+Primus Green Energy claims that the STG+ process is more energetically efficient and the highest yielding methanol to gasoline process.

 Fischer–Tropsch process

 The primary difference between the Fischer–Tropsch process and methanol to gasoline processes such as STG+ are the catalysts used, product types and economics.

 Generally, the Fischer–Tropsch process favors unselective cobalt and iron catalysts, while methanol to gasoline technologies favor molecular size- and shape-selective zeolites.
-In terms of product types, Fischer–Tropsch production has been limited to linear paraffins, such as synthetic crude oil, whereas methanol to gasoline processes can produce aromatics, such as xylene and toluene, and naphthenes and iso-paraffins, such as drop-in gasoline and jet fuel.
+In terms of product types, Fischer–Tropsch yields mainly linear paraffins, such as synthetic crude oil, which requires additional refining to produce fuel products such as diesel fuel or gasoline..
+Methanol to gasoline processes, on the other hand, can produce aromatics, such as xylene and toluene, and naphthenes and iso-paraffins, such as gasoline and jet fuel.

-The main product of the Fischer–Tropsch process, synthetic crude oil, requires additional refining to produce fuel products such as diesel fuel or gasoline.
-This refining typically adds additional costs, causing some industry leaders to label the economics of commercial-scale Fischer–Tropsch processes as challenging.